Work Permit

 Foreigners with urgent and essential nature

-Foreigners who temporarily enter Thailand to conduct any job of any “urgent and necessary nature” for a duration not exceeding 15 days but in compliance with immigration laws may be exempted from the work permit for this period of time.
-A written note, signed by the foreigner and approved by his employer and acknowledged by the Director-General, must be issued.
+Foreigners who temporarily enter Thailand to conduct any job of an “urgent and necessary nature” for a duration not exceeding 15 days and comply with immigration laws may, therefore, be exempted from the Thai work permit during this period.
+Additionally, a written note, signed by the foreigner, approved by their employer, and acknowledged by the Director-General, must be issued.

 Person under BOI-promoted project